-Based on these data we applied a number of empirically determined cut-offs and markedly improved our specificity to >0.999 without sacrificing sensitivity (Figure 4 C and D).
+Based on these results, we applied a number of empirically determined cut-offs and markedly improved our specificity to >0.999 without sacrificing sensitivity (Figure 4 C and 4D).
 For a variant to be considered in our analysis we required a mean mapping quality of 30, a mean Phred score of 35, and an average read position within the middle 50% of the read.
 Under these conditions we found 10 or fewer false positives in 4 of the 5 samples.
-Given this success we applied a number of strategies to further increase our accuracy, including but not limited to: Benjamin Hochman p-value correction, more stringent p values (<0.01) or frequency cut-offs (>0.2%), retaining PCR duplicate reads, trimming the ends of the influenza genome, and employing multiple distributions to estimate the error rate in the control sample.
-The impact of various filtering criteria on our data can be visualized in an interactive shiny application available for download at .
+Given this success we applied a number of other strategies to further increase our accuracy, including but not limited to: Benjamini Hochberg p-value correction, more stringent p values (<0.01) or frequency cut-offs (>0.2%), retention of duplicate PCR reads, trimming the ends of the influenza genome, and employing alternative statistical distributions to estimate the error rate in the control sample.
+None of these significantly improved our accuracy over the above quality and read-position criteria.The impact of various filtering criteria on our data can be visualized in an interactive shiny application available for download at xxx.

 We also benchmarked the accuracy of our DeepSNV pipeline in estimating the frequency of the true positive variants (Figure 5).
 Although the median of the measured frequencies match the expected values, we found substantial spread in each sample and the overall the fit was quite poor ( R2=0.6508).
 The mean percent difference between the measured frequency and the expected was 41%.
-This error is likely due to stochastic PCR biases (cite?) in the initial RT-PCR reaction and should be kept in mind when employing down stream analysis that depend on frequency measurements such as variant fitness and diversity metrics that incorporate species abundance (e.g. Shannon entropy).
+This error is likely due to stochastic bias (cite?) in the initial RT-PCR reaction and should be kept in mind when employing down stream analyses that depend on frequency measurements (e.g. variant fitness, haplotype reconstruction, Shannon entropy, and other diversity metrics).

 Alternative variant callers

-DeepSNV is one of many variant callers that use a combination of empiric and statistical approaches to model error rates and separate true from false variants.
+DeepSNV is one of many variant callers that employ a combination of empiric and statistical approaches to model error rates.
 We asked whether the decreased accuracy observed in our data set was due simply to peculiarities specific to DeepSNV.
 We therefore analyzed our 105 input populations using Lofreq, another variant caller that is commonly used in next generation sequencing studies, and has been reported to have perfect specificity [@Wilm:2012br].
 Under our experimental conditions, Lofreq had marginally reduced sensitivity compared to DeepSNV when applied to the variant frequencies ≥ 1.0% but marginally increased sensitivity when applied to variant frequencies < 1.0% (figure 6).
 The specificity of LoFreq was comparable to what we observed with DeepSNV in our high-input cell culture-derived populations (Figure 2), and better than DeepSNV in our initial implementation (Figure 3 prior to Phred, MapQ, and read position filtering).
 This increased specificity is most likely due to the fact that the LoFreq algorithm already takes MapQ and Phred scores into account when calling variants and has a stringent strand bias filter that removes many of the variants found only at one end of a paired-end read.
-However even with these additional characteristics, the specificity of LoFreq was lower than our improved DeepSNV pipeline (Figure 4), with over 40 false positives per sample.
+However, even with these additional characteristics, the specificity of LoFreq was lower than our improved DeepSNV pipeline (compare Figure 6 and Figure 4), with over 40 false positives per sample.
 It appears that higher than expected false positive rates are not specific to DeepSNV and most likely plague many variant callers applied to patient-derived viral samples.

-Lower input levels
+Accuracy at lower input levels